Thursday, December 5, 2024

 1742: A Latinized compound from the Ancient Greek, the construct being an- + (from ὀμφαλός (omphalosi) (navel)), from the primitive Indo-European hm̥bhl, from hnebh (navel, centre), the cognates including the Sanskrit नभ्य (nabhya), the Latin umbilīcus and the Old English nafola (from which English gained “navel”).
 The an- prefix was an alternative form of on-, from the Middle English an-, from the Old English an- & on- (on-), from the Proto-Germanic ana- (on), from the Ancient Greek ἀν- (an-).
 It was used to create words having the sense opposite to the word (or stem) to which the prefix is attached; it was used with stems beginning either with vowels or “h”.
 It was used in anomphalous in the sense of “without” (ie the opposite of the usual case of “with”).
 The use in marine biology is exemplified by the shells of the Anomphalidae, an extinct family of gastropods (molluscs including snails and slug in the family Anomphalidae).
 The Anomphalidae lived during the Paleozoic (the geologic era within the Phanerozoic eon that comprises the Cambrian, Ordovician, Silurian, Devonian, Carboniferous and Permian periods (542-250 million years ago)).
 The name is gained from the shells in which the aperture is oval, without exhalent slit or crease.
 Anomphalous & anomphalic are adjectives and anomphalously is an adverb.

 One thing which did trouble some medieval artists was the matter of whether Adam and Eve had navels.
-The theological proposition is they had no navels because the pair were not born to parents in the conventional manner and that must be right because there were no flesh & blood parents to be born from; Adam and Eve were the first human beings, created in the image of God himself.
-So, no need for umbilical cords thus no navels, another implication of course being the “made in His own image” thing being God must have no navel and although it’s doubtful medieval theologians often commented on that, whether or not God could be said to have a bodily human form was discussed, the usual conclusion being he did not and that depictions in art were merely to facilitate worship.
+The orthodox theological position was they had no navels because the pair were not born to parents in the conventional manner and that must be right because there were no flesh & blood parents from whom to be born: Adam and Eve were the first human beings, created in the image of God Himself.
+So, no need for umbilical cords, thus no navels, another implication of course being the “made in His own image” thing being God must have no navel and although it’s doubtful medieval theologians often commented on that, whether or not God could be said to have a bodily human form was discussed, the usual conclusion being he did not and that depictions in art were merely to facilitate worship.
+In medicine, the absence of the navel (belly button) is a rare congenital defect, the medical term for which is omphalocele, usually something ultimately of no physiological significance but because it can cause psychological distress, plastic surgeons can re-construct one, a relatively simple procedure.
+The alternative for an omphalocelic is to shun omphalophiliacs and hook up with someone who suffers omphalophobia (fear of the belly button); they should live happily ever after.
+The phobia koumpounophobia (fear of buttons) is unrelated and references only the manufactured objects.

 De aanbidding van het Lam Gods (the Adoration of the Mystic Lamb; better known in the English-speaking world as The Ghent Altarpiece), oil on oak polyptych winged altarpiece by Hubert (circa 1387–1426) & Jan (circa 1385-1441) van Eyck.
 One of the landmark works which marked the transition from medieval to Renaissance art, Adam & Eve appear (with navels) on the panels to the far left & right.